-4.3 The superblock search
+6.3 The superblock search

 To find the superblock during mount, JFFS3 finds the valid reference in the anchor eraseblocks, then finds the valid reference in chain erase blocks 1, 2, ..., m - 1, and finally finds the valid superblock in the super eraseblock.
-Since JFFS3 assigns versions to sectors of anchor/chain/super eraseblock and the versions are increased by one on every update, the binary search algorithm may be used to find the valid sector.
+Since JFFS3 assigns versions to records in anchor/chain/super eraseblocks and the versions are increased by one on every update, the binary search algorithm may be used to quickly find the valid sector.